brandokoch/neovim-ide/README.md

 1. <i>I'am by no means an expert in NeoVim or lua for that matter, this repo is a culmination of my hours of research and experience on the subject of using Vim.</i>
 2. <i>As a Machine Learning Engineer and Researcher I might be biased in my workflow and therefore configuration so make sure to perform customizations specific to you and the programming languages you use.</i>
 3. <i>Even though I am comfortable working with this configuration, there are still modifications/updates/fixes I will want to add in the near future.
 Look at this repository as a work in progress.</i>

-### Workflow for working on multiple projects repositories
-- open one file from one repository
-- open another window
-- `:e <path_to_file_in_another_repo>`
-- for jumping to other files inside each repo go on the file belonging to that repo and either open explorer or use fzf

 # Setup